 And so, there is a key physiological change when doing a LISS, aerobic type of exercise.
 One of the primary changes that happens is where your energy source comes from, which changes as your intensity builds.

-“When you’re in an anaerobic state [like HIIT], you can fuel that exercise with carbohydrates, the most natural form of energy, so your body is going to pull on that fuel exercise,” says Jeff Douse, founder and owner of RacePace in Houston, Texas.
+“When you’re in an anaerobic state [like HIIT], you will fuel that exercise primarily with carbohydrates, the most readily available form of energy, so your body is going to pull on that to fuel anaerobic exercise,” says Jeff Douse, founder and owner of RacePace in Houston, Texas.
 But when doing a LISS exercise, your body will pull on fat for its primary source of energy.

 Who Can Benefit From LISS?